-Sweden, a Scandinavian nation in Northern Europe, has the third-largest country in the European Union.
-The Swedish economy is export-oriented driven by hydropower, timber, and iron ore.
+Sweden, a Scandinavian nation in Northern Europe, is the third-largest country in the European Union.
+The Swedish economy is export-oriented and driven by hydropower, timber, and iron ore.
 Predominant industries are telecommunications, industrial machines, chemical goods, pharmaceuticals, motor vehicles, precision equipment, iron and steel, and home goods and appliances.
 Swedish economy’s regulatory efficiency combined with open-market policies help sustain competitiveness, flexibility, and large inflows of trade and investment.
 A conducive industrial environment in Sweden helps setting up businesses in a hassle-free way.

 Currency: Swedish Krona